czakon/udacity_fend/udacity_fend_3/README.md

 ## Techniques Used

 The purpose of this project was to demonstrate my mastery of object-oriented programming for Udacity's frontend developer course.
+Udacity provided the starter code [here](https://github.com/udacity/frontend-nanodegree-arcade-game), and I implemented the functionality making it a playable game.